Embassy of Digital Futures at DDW24

 Exhibition Highlights

 The exhibition by the Embassy of Digital Futures includes several installations that make the digital future tangible.
-One of these is Playing the Algorithm by Mayra Kapteijn and Leonore Snoek, which shows how we can free ourselves from the grip of algorithms.
+One of these is Playing the Algorithm by Mayra Kapteijn from Het Verbond and Leonore Snoek from the Municipality of Amsterdam, which shows how we can free ourselves from the grip of algorithms.
 “The act of playing itself is part of the question,” Pallas explains.
 “Learning to navigate new digital forms through experimentation is key.”

-Additionally, there is the photo exhibition ATTACHED: Digital Youth, which explores how young people relate to their phones and the internet.
+Additionally, there is the photo exhibition ATTACHED: Digital Youth (By Het Verbond and the municipality of Amsterdam), which explores how young people relate to their phones and the internet.
 This is depicted through a ‘space base,’ an object where visitors can immerse themselves in the digital world.
 “For young people, the virtual outside world is just as important as the physical outdoor space.”

 Mapping the Oblivion - credits: Julia Janssen